VBproDev/decimal-and-balanced-ternary-converter/README.md

 - 📋 Clipboard support for small outputs.
 - 📄 Automatic .txt file download for large outputs (over 100,000 numbers).
 - 📱 Responsive layout with accessibility-first design.
 - ✅ Tested with bulk conversion of up to 21 million numbers.

-The tool may handle more numbers, you can help by testing the limits
+The tool may handle even more — feel free to push its limits and let us know how it goes!

 ---